kanika1-13/fake-news-detection-/README.md

 # fake-news-detection-
+The site works on all devices but only works if your jupyter model is working on your own device.
 This is a project for fake news detection and contains the website's code.
 This machine-learning project determines whether a news article is fake or real.
 I have created the machine learning model on the jupyter notebook, and the website has been created using anvil uplink, an online cloud-based service.
 The machine learning models used in the project are -

 The methodologies used are Classification and regression.